Vimal-git/MATLAB-GUI-for-AI-based-classification-of-images-streamed-over-WiFi/README.md

 * A transfer learned GoogLeNet, RSETnet.mat is provided to perform the classification.
 * It also provides m-files  and GUIs to collect images on PC from a Wi-Fi Connected Android Phone to develop a transfer learned googlenet with a fresh set of labels.

-**Note:** The link [here](https://in.mathworks.com/help/deeplearning/ug/train-deep-learning-network-to-classify-new-images.html), was very resourceful in the development of the project

 ## Prerequisites
 The project requires the following MATLAB Tool boxes
 * MATLAB Support Package for IP Cameras